bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 </PropertyGroup>
 ```

-If the Visual Studio project file already has a user secret ID, it will not be updated.
+If the Visual Studio project file already has a `UserSecretsId`, it will not be updated.

 ### Specify Visual Studio project to initialize

-Use the `-p|--project <PROJECT>` option to specify the path to the Visual Studio project files that the user secret ID should be added to.
+Use the `-p|--project <PROJECT>` option to specify the path to the Visual Studio project files that the `UserSecretsId` should be added to.

 ```text
 dotnet user-secrets init -p D:/repos/my-repos/sample/MyProject/MyProject.cspoj`
 ```

-### Specify custom user secret ID
+### Specify custom user secrets ID

-Use the `--id <USERSECRETSID>` option to specify the user secret ID to add or update in the Visual Studio project file.
+Use the `--id <USERSECRETSID>` option to specify the `UserSecretsId` to add or update in the Visual Studio project file.

 ```text
 dotnet user-secrets init `--id local-dev-test1`
 ```
 The following Visual Studio project snippet shows an example of the `<UserSecretsId>` element that is added or updated.
-Where `local-dev-test1` is the user secret ID that was specified.
+Where `local-dev-test1` is the `UserSecretsId` that was specified.

 ```xml
 <PropertyGroup>